 To enroll in the Executive Development Program, you must have a sponsor from your organization, someone familiar with your background and motivations for attending.
 This could be the person to whom you report, your organization’s chief human resources officer or the person responsible for management development in your organization.

-Should you be interested in self-funding your participation, please reach out to Kellogg’s Executive Development Advisor for this program to discuss options.
+Should you be interested in self-funding your participation, please reach out to Kellogg’s Academic Development Advisor for this program to discuss options.

 This program is taught in English and there is a considerable amount of reading material (e.g., case studies and articles) given in advance and during the program.
 Strong English language skills are essential in order to comprehend the reading materials and contribute meaningfully to classroom and study group discussions.
 Proficiency in reading, writing and speaking English is required for a successful educational experience.